If the Mazda transmission fluid level is low, you may experience shifting problems such as:

 Adding transmission fluid to a Mazda is a simple procedure.
 Make sure to add the recommended Mazda automatic transmission fluid or a compatible alternative.

-- Park your Mazda.
+- Park the Mazda.
 Set the parking brakes.
-Move the shifter to Park position.
+Move the shifter to the Park position.

 - Open the hood.

 - Remove the dipstick.
 The automatic transmission dipstick is located next to the battery.

 - Use a funnel to insert it into the dipstick tube.